 Treatment depends on the state of your condition, age, as well as your body’s general health.
 Non-surgical options include exercise, vaginal pessary, and estrogen replacement therapy.
 The repairing surgery is carried out laparoscopically whereas a mesh is fixed to the top of the vagina and the other end of the mesh is fixed to the sacral promontory, thereby preventing the prolapse of the vault.

 This procedure allows the surgeons to operate through smaller incisions, which drastically decreases the blood loss, postoperative pain, thus reducing the hospital stay.
 This minimally invasive technique allows a faster recovery and faster return to normal activities.

 General anesthesia is usually used for the procedure.
 After a 1 or 2 days stay, you can return to your normal activities in about 6 weeks.
 Avoid strenuous activity for the first 6 weeks.
 In most of the cases, people are able to resume sexual intercourse in this 6 weeks' time.

-To write a few lines about Dr. Mala Raj and her subordinates, I am short of words to express, because this hospital is the only hospital which gives the experience of the word hospitality.
-Mala ma’a
+To text few lines about Dr. Mala raj and her sub-ordinates, am short of words to express because your hospital is the only hospital which gives the experience of word Hospitality.
+Mala mam is blessed